 Custom launchers have long been the go-to app for Android enthusiasts.
 They not only add a layer of customization but also let you simplify your app and widget layout.
-Minimalist Android launchers take this a step further by eliminating the irrelevant features and provide valuable features that help reinforce your productive lifestyle.
-We came across several minimalist Android launchers and tried them out to help you decide what’s best for you.
+Minimalist Android launchers take this further by eliminating irrelevant features and providing valuable features that help reinforce your productive lifestyle.
+We came across several minimalist Android launchers and tried them to help you decide what’s best for you.
 Please take a look at our selections below.

 The Best Minimalist Android Launchers in 2021